Rosette Renshaw

-Rosette Madelaine Renshaw (4 May 1920 - 13 March 1997) was a Canadian composer, ethnomusicologist, music educator, pianist and translator.
-She studied music from India, Japan, and South Asia, and worked as a translator for Canada’s House of Commons and Secretary of State.
+Rosette Madelaine Renshaw (4 May 1920 – 13 March 1997) was a Canadian composer, ethnomusicologist, music educator, pianist and translator.
+She studied music from India, Japan, and South Asia, and worked as a translator for Canada's House of Commons and Secretary of State.

+Early life and education

 Renshaw was born in Montreal.
 She studied at the Ecole Vincent-d’Indy, then earned a B.A. from McGill University and a doctorate from Toronto University.
 She also studied at the Peabody Conservatory and the Paris Conservatory.
 Her teachers included Nadia Boulanger, Claude Champagne, Nicolas Nabokov, and Dr. Alfred Whitehead.

+Career

 Renshaw began working as one of the first women translators in the Ottawa House of Commons in 1943, also serving later as a translator for the Secretary of State.
 Her teaching career included time at: